classgraph/classgraph/classgraph-vfs/README.md

 no other module can call it.
 See the
 [Vfs API](https://github.com/classgraph/classgraph/wiki/Vfs-API) for the full reference.

+`VfsRoot` is sealed, with one public final subclass per kind of storage -- `DirRoot`, `ArchiveRoot` and `ModuleRoot` -- so that a root can be switched on where the kind of storage matters.
+They add no methods of their own: everything a root can do is declared on `VfsRoot`, and a subclass only implements or overrides it.

+A second package, `io.github.classgraph.vfs.reader`, holds the readers that the virtual filesystem reads its own content through.
+They are exported because they are useful on their own: any content that has to be read a value at a time, in a fixed byte order, and either at an offset (`RandomAccessReader`) or from front to back (`SequentialReader`), can be read through them, from a byte array, a `ByteBuffer`, a `FileChannel`, an `InputStream` or a `VfsEntry`.
+The byte order is a property of the content rather than of the machine, so it is fixed when a reader is constructed and never follows the machine's.

 ## One interface over every kind of storage

 Java names a place to read from in at least seven ways, and reads from it in at least five.
 Which